Ubuntu Server Tutorials

 On this tutorial we'll walk you trough a few things that are always good to know when managing a mail server, mainly:

-what are the basic management commands
+what are the basic

 where are the important directories